This article has been revised in August 2019 to reflect the clarifications made by the ICO regarding Parish Councils.

 A Simple Compliance Solution For GDPR For Parish Councils

-We realise that the regulations are difficult to navigate and that an organisations website is often the main point of data collection, with that in mind, our Premium package now includes GDPR compliance.
+We realise that the regulations are difficult to navigate and that an organisations website is often the main point of data collection, with that in mind, our Premium package and Premium Plus includes GDPR compliance.

 This package includes: